tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 Clients can make an exception to this behavior if the DoH server designated by the local network is known to be a non-local service, such as when a local network configures a centralized public resolver to handle its DNS operations.

+## Local Use Cases

+The various use cases for selecting locally-provisioned resolvers require different approaches for deployment and client resolution.
+This list is not exhaustive, but provides guidance on how these scenarios can be achieved using the Adaptive DNS algorithm.

+### Accessing Local-Only Resolvable Content

+Some names are not resolvable using generic DNS resolvers, but require using a DNS server that can resolve private names.
+This is common in enterprise scenarios, in which an enterprise can have a set of private names that it allows to be resolved when connected to a VPN or an enterprise-managed Wi-Fi network.
+In this case, clients that do not use the locally-provisioned resolver will fail to resolve private names.

+In these scenarios, the local network SHOULD designate a local DoH server for the domains that are locally resolvable.
+For example, an enterprise that owns "private.example.org" would advertise "private.example.org" in its PvD information along with a DoH URI template.
+Clients could then associate that locally-configured resolver with names under "private.example.org".

+In general, clients only create designated DoH server associations when they can validate a SVCB record using DNSSEC.
+However, some deployments of private names might not want to sign all private names within a zone.
+There are thus a few possible deployment models:

+- "private.example.org" does have a DNSSEC-signed SVCB record that points to the local DoH server.
+The client requests the SVCB record for "private.example.org" using the local DoH server that is specified in the PvD information, and from that point on uses the local DoH server for names under "private.example.org".

+- Instead of signing "private.example.org", the deployment provides a DNSSEC-signed SVCB record for "example.org", thus steering all resolution under "example.org" to the local resolver.

+- No DNSSEC-signed SVCB record designates the local server.
+In this case, clients have a hint that the local network can server names under "private.example.org", but does not have a way to validate the designation.
+Clients can in this case try to resolve names using external servers (such as via Oblivious DoH), and then fall back to using locally-provisioned resolvers if the names do not resolve externally.
+This approach has the risk of exposing private names to public resolvers, which may be undesirable for certain enterprise deployments.
+Alternatively, if the client does trust the local network sufficiently, it can choose to resolve these names locally first.
+Note that this approach risks exposing names to a potentially malicious network that is masquerading as an authority for private names if the network cannot be validated in some other manner.

+### Accessing Locally Optimized Content

+Other names may be resolvable both publicly and on the local resolver, but have more optimized servers that are accessible only via the local network.
+For example, a Wi-Fi provider may provide access to a cache of video content that provides lower latency than publicly-accessible caches.

+Names that are hosted locally in this way SHOULD use a designation with a DNSSEC-signed SVCB record for the name.
+If a client discovers that a local resolver is designated for a given name, the client SHOULD prefer using connections to this locally-hosted content rather than names resolved externally.

+Note that having a DNSSEC-signed designation to the local resolver provides an explicit indication that the entity that manages a given name has an explicit relationship with the local network provider.

+### Walled-Garden and Captive Network Deployments

+Some networks do not provide any access to the general Internet, but host local content that clients can access.
+For example, a network on an airplane can give access to flight information and in-flight media, but will not allow access to any external hosts or DNS servers.
+These networks are often described as "walled-gardens".

+Captive networks {{?I-D.ietf-capport-architecture}} are similar in that they block access to external hosts, although they can provide generic access after some time.

+If a walled-garden or captive network defines a PvD with additional information, it can define zones for names that it hosts, such as "airplane.example.com".
+It can also provide a locally-hosted encrypted DNS server.

+However, if such a network does not support explicitly advertising their local names, clients that try to establish connections to DoH servers will experience connection failures.
+In these cases, system traffic that is used for connecting to captive portals SHOULD use local resolvers direction.
+In addition, clients MAY choose to fall back to using direct resolution without any encryption if they determine that all connectivity is blocked otherwise.
+Note that this comes with a risk of a network blocking connections in order to induce this fall-back behavior, so this SHOULD NOT be done silently.

+### Network-Based Filtering

+Some networks currently rely on manipulating DNS name resolution in order to apply content filtering rules to clients associated with the network.
+Using encrypted DNS resolvers that are not participating in this filtering can bypass such enforcement.
+However, simply blocking connections for filtering can be indistinguishable from a malicious attack from a client's perspective.

+In order to indicate the presence of filtering requirements, a network deployment can add the "requireDNSFiltering" key to its PvD information.
+This can contain an array of strings, each of which is a domain name that the network requires clients to resolve using the local resolver.
+If the array contains the string ".", it indicates the network requires filtering for all domains.

+Clients that receive indication of filtering requirements SHOULD NOT use any other resolver for the filtered domains, but treat the network as claiming authority.
+However, since this filtering cannot be authenticated, this behavior SHOULD NOT be done silently without informing any user about the implications of such filtering.

+If a network tries to interfere with connections to encrypted DNS resolvers without indicating a requirement for filtering, clients SHOULD treat this as a misconfiguration or network attack, and prevent user traffic from using the network.

 # Performance Considerations